healeycodes/Broken-Link-Crawler/README.md

 > 404 - https://github.com/microsoft/solitare2
 ```

-It's that simple.
 The website is crawled, and all `href` and `src` attributes are sent a request.
 Errors are reported.
 This bot doesn't observe `robots.txt` but _you should_.